-Buck Creek Trail (Mt.
-Adams Ranger District) is a 2.4 mile lightly trafficked out and back trail located near Stevenson, WA that features a river and is good for all skill levels.
-The trail is primarily used for hiking, birding, and mountain biking and is accessible from May until October.
+Buck Creek Trail is a 7.8 mile lightly trafficked out and back trail located near Stevenson, WA that features a river and is rated as moderate.
+The trail offers a number of activity options and is accessible from May until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash